-Here's our picks for the top ten most popular or useful embroidery and needlework blogs.
+Here are our picks for the most popular or useful embroidery and needlework blogs.
 Each of these sites features talented designers, tips and techniques.

 01 of 09

 Uber-popular embroidery designer Mary Corbet shares tips, videos, and free patterns on her site.
 Mary creates gorgeous traditional embroideries and has tutorials for so many stitches.
 Look to her for classic embroidery techniques!